New England Journal of Medicine December 03, 2015

 Setting

-Population Adults with type 2 diabetes and a recent acute coronary syndrome (myocardial infarction or hospitalization for unstable angina) within the previous 180 days.
+Population Adults with type 2 diabetes who had a recent acute coronary syndrome (myocardial infarction or hospitalization for unstable angina) within 180 days prior to randomization.

-Outcome Composite of death from cardiovascular causes, nonfatal myocardial infarction, nonfatal stroke, or hospitalization for unstable angina.
+Outcome A composite of cardiovascular death, myocardial infarction, stroke, or hospitalization for unstable angina.

 Study Limitations